pivotal-cf/bookbinder/README.md

 You will also want to select the Discard Old Builds checkbox in the configuration for each Jenkins build so that your disk does not fill up.

-#### *Change Monitor Build*
-This Jenkins build executes the following shell command

-    bundle install
-    bundle exec bookbinder doc_repos_updated

-and builds the **Publish Build** project on success as a post-build action.

-This build determines whether a full publish build should be triggered, by checking whether any of the documentation repos have changed since the last build.
-To do this, it maintains the `cached_shas.yml` file, kept in the job folder of the change monitor build (i.e. one level above the actual workspace), so that it persists between builds.

 #### *Publish Build*
 This build executes this shell command: